Rule files for masking

 MaskFeatureClasses element

 The optional MaskFeatureClasses element is a child element of the ColorRules element.
 Using the MaskFeatureClasses element, you can define properties for the feature classes that contain the mask polygons.
-If MaskFeatureClasses is not defined, then the Masks From Rules tool creates mask feature classes using the default schema.
+If MaskFeatureClasses is not defined, you can use the Masks From Rules tool to create mask feature classes using the default schema.

-The following table contains additional details on the MaskFeatureClasses element.
+The following table contains details for the MaskFeatureClasses element:

 MaskFeatureClasses